South East Hampshire CCG

-Secondary care referrals (with the exception of urgents) must go via the patients GP as they have access to the eRS advice and guidance function, which is something we are encouraging within our system to help manage referral demand.
+Secondary care referrals (with the exception of urgents) must go via the patients GP as they have access to the eRS advice and guidance function or to Practice Plus Group (St Mary’s), which is something CCGs are encouraging within their system to help manage referral demand.

 GPs have been notified by the CCG that they will be responsible for forwarding non-urgent referrals to QAH as per the following message:

 “Direct Optometrist referrals to secondary care providers

 Following a number of queries relating to the local referral pathway, the CCGs would like to confirm that local Optometrists are not able to refer directly to secondary care providers – the referral must go back to the GP for validation and onward referral.

 Optometrists can however refer directly to the Practice Plus Community Service (previously Care UK) where the referral meets agreed clinical guidelines.

 The CCGs continue to look at opportunities around streamlining this process going forward and will keep you updated.
 In the meantime, if you receive a request from an Optometrist to refer your patient onto secondary care (GOS18), please could you ensure this is done and not sent back to the Optometrist.”

 Glaucoma and Cataract patients should be referred to St Mary’s NHS Treatment Centre.